patrickbower/website/src/content/project/halifax-investment-match.md

 ## Guiding first-time investors to financial growth

-Leading the UX and design for this innovative application, I helped create a content driven service for customers shifting from traditional savings to investment opportunities.
-Our platform is designed to empower and educate first-time investors, providing guidance and insights to help them maximise their financial potential.
+Leading the UX and design for this innovative application, I helped create a content-driven service for customers shifting from traditional savings to investment opportunities.
+Our platform is designed to empower and educate first-time investors, providing guidance and insights to help them maximize their financial potential.

 ### Scope